 Liver Protection: Portal Hypertension and Hepatocyte Damage

-Prkacin et al. (2001) tested BPC-157 on rats that consumed alcohol daily for three months at 7.28 g/kg per day.
+Prkacin et al. (2001) tested BPC-157 on rats consuming alcohol daily for three months at 7.28 g/kg per day.
 This is a severe chronic drinking model.

 BPC-157 reduced elevated portal pressure to normal levels.
 It prevented and reversed hepatocyte enlargement, fatty liver changes, and liver weight increases.
 The peptide outperformed ranitidine, which produced only partial protection.

 The findings held whether BPC-157 was given prophylactically (before drinking began) or therapeutically (after liver damage was established).
-This distinction matters: BPC-157 does not merely prevent alcohol liver damage.
+BPC-157 does not merely prevent alcohol liver damage.
 It can reverse damage already done, at least in rats.

-An earlier study (Sikiric et al., 1993) confirmed the hepatoprotective effect using different liver injury models, including restraint stress and carbon tetrachloride exposure.
-BPC-157 prevented liver necrosis and fatty changes across all models.
+An earlier study (Sikiric et al., 1993) confirmed the hepatoprotective effect using different liver injury models.
+BPC-157 prevented liver necrosis and fatty changes across all models tested.

 Sources: Prkacin et al., 2001 | Sikiric et al., 1993